Deficits must be reduced

 Second, demographics have changed dramatically.
 When Social Security and other entitlements were conceived, the average life span of Americans was much lower.
 Today, Americans live longer in retirement.
 The 2010 Census report shows seniors 65 and older are the fastest growing sector of the American population and, for the first time, form the largest portion of the population at 40.3 million.
 Understandably, senior citizens tend to require the most costly health care support.

 Third, many retirees believe they are “entitled” to receive a return of the payments they have made into Social Security and Medicare during their working lives.
 However, because of protracted retirement and higher costs, retirees tend to receive far more in benefits than they contributed.
 With falling full-time employment, a growing number of workers are making minimal contributions.

 Entitlements have to be restructured, but political gridlock continues to grip Washington.

 House Speaker John Boehner's proposal to tie the debt limit extension to a pledge to withhold the pay of all members of Congress until they have agreed to a balanced budget may or may not be legal.
 But the idea could spark voter support for action.

 John Browne, a former member of Britain's Parliament, writes about financial and economic issues for Total Trib Media.
-Contact him at email@example.com.There are currently no comments for this story.
+Contact him at firstname.lastname@example.org.